mozilla/pkipolicy/rootstore/policy.md

 ### 7.2 Updates ###

-Changes may be made to root certificates that are included in Mozilla products as follows:
+Changes MAY be made to root certificates that are included in Mozilla products as follows:

 1.  enabling a trust bit in a root certificate that is currently